 Information for participants

 Thank you for being a part of our research.
-It is so wonderful you are contributing to this important study.
-Your involvement is very much appreciated.
+It is so wonderful that you are contributing to these important studies; your involvement is very much appreciated.

 Why can’t I eat certain foods?

 People who are receiving biologic therapies for arthritis and related conditions are advised to avoid eating certain types of food, such as blue cheese, pate, and unpasteurised milk.
 This is because biologic therapy affects the immune system, and avoiding these types of food reduces the risk of contracting bacterial infections such as listeria or salmonella.
 More information can be found on the NHS website.

 Follow us on Twitter for all the latest news on the team’s activities.